microsoft/MixedRealityToolkit-Unity/Documentation/CrossPlatform/LeapMotionMRTK.md

 1. Importing MRTK and the Leap Motion Core Assets
     - Import the **Microsoft.MixedReality.Toolkit.Foundation** package into the Unity project.
-    > [!NOTE]
-    > The Leap Motion Data Provider is supported in both Unity 2018.4.x and 2019.3.x, but 2019.3.x is preferred.

     - Install the [Leap Motion SDK 4.0.0](https://developer.leapmotion.com/releases/?category=orion)
     - Download and import the [Leap Motion Core Assets for Unity](https://github.com/leapmotion/UnityModules/releases/tag/UM-4.5.0)
         - Leap Motion Core Assets version [4.4.0](https://github.com/leapmotion/UnityModules/releases/tag/Release-CoreAsset-4.4.0) and [4.5.0](https://github.com/leapmotion/UnityModules/releases/tag/UM-4.5.0) are supported, but version 4.5.0 is preferred.